pitx3/qubes-scripts/README.md

 # qubes-scripts
-Collection of helpful scripts for use with the Qubes operating system
+Collection of helpful scripts for use with the Qubes operating system.
+These scripts are designed specifically for Qubes.
+And although they may work in other situations, there is no guarantee of this.

+**Use these at your own risk**

 ## clipboard clearing
 This script will automatically clear the clipboard after a specified amount of time